ptedeschi/NFT.net/README.md

 Orange and yellow have 20% (3/15).
 And green and blue have 27% (4/15).

+> Currently, only integers numbers are supported for setting weights!

 > If no weight is defined in the suffix, the total number of files present in the layers folder will be used as weight so everyone will have the same chances

 A new tool was recently added so that you can get a better overview of the probabilities of your features.